stellar/stellar-protocol/drafts/draft-0005.md

 ## Motivation

 As a generic mechanism to store key/value pairs on the ledger, data entries accept a very wide range of use cases.
-If each actor use it following its own syntax, it will lead to a confusing experience.
+If each actor use it following its own syntax, it will lead to a confusing experience and ultimatelly to naming conflicts.

 Introducing namespaces allow to hierarchize and organize data, in such a way that sorting the key/value entries will result in a readable output even when using them for various purpose on the same account.
+It also helps to prevent name clash.

-It also permit to parse the whole tree at once, and provides guidelines for a generic API that would allow direct access to data entries, by converting data tree into JSON for example.
-This could make sense for some sensitive data that needs to be securely stored, such as public keys, DNS entries or maybe some data related to Stellar that are currently stored in TOML files.
+The present SEP ensure that all other SEP that will use data entries will do so in a consistent way.
+It provides guidelines ontop of which generic tool to handle data entries can be created.

 ## Specification